JuliaLang/julia/doc/src/manual/environment-variables.md

     * [OProfile](http://oprofile.sourceforge.net/news/) (`USE_OPROFILE_JITEVENTS` set to `1`
       in the build configuration).

+### `ENABLE_GDBLISTENER`

+If set to anything besides `0` enables GDB registration of Julia code on release builds.
+On debug builds of Julia this is always enabled.
+Recommended to use with `-g 2`.

 ### `JULIA_LLVM_ARGS`

 Arguments to be passed to the LLVM backend.